learn-co-curriculum/dsc-node-centrality/README.md

     0.01020408163265306

-## Betweeness Centrality
+## Betweenness Centrality

-Rather then simply looking at the distance between nodes, betweeness centrality investigates whether a node is a key stepping stone in moving between nodes.
-More specifically, betweeness investigates the number of shortest paths that a node lies on.
-To calculate betweeness, you must first calculate the shortest path between all node pairs using Dijkstra's algorithm.
+Rather then simply looking at the distance between nodes, betweenness centrality investigates whether a node is a key stepping stone in moving between nodes.
+More specifically, betweenness investigates the number of shortest paths that a node lies on.
+To calculate betweenness, you must first calculate the shortest path between all node pairs using Dijkstra's algorithm.
 From there, one counts the number of paths from this output that the node in question lies on.
 Finally, this number is then normalized to be on a scale from 0 to 1.
-In other words, in order to compute betweeness for a single node, one must count the number of shortest paths each node lies on.
+In other words, in order to compute betweenness for a single node, one must count the number of shortest paths each node lies on.
 The normalization from 0 to 1 involves subtracting the minimum number of paths any node in the network lies on and dividing by the maximum number of paths any node lies on.

 ```python